MIT-LCP/mimic-website/content/mimictables/admissions.md

 * PATIENTS on `SUBJECT_ID`

+# Brief summary

+The ADMISSIONS table gives information regarding a patient's admission to the hospital.
+Since each unique hospital visit for a patient is assigned a unique `HADM_ID`, the ADMISSIONS table can be considered as a definition table for `HADM_ID`.
+Information available includes timing information for admission and discharge, demographic information, the source of the admission, and so on.

 # Important considerations

 * The data is sourced from the admission, discharge and transfer database from the hospital (often referred to as 'ADT' data).
 * Organ donor accounts are sometimes created for patients who died in the hospital.
 These are distinct hospital admissions with very short, sometimes negative lengths of stay.
-Furthermore, their `DEATHTIME` is frequently the same as the original patient's `DEATHTIME`.
+Furthermore, their `DEATHTIME` is frequently the same as the earlier patient admission's `DEATHTIME`.
 * All text data, except for that in the `INSURANCE` column, is stored in upper case.

 # Table columns